EHRI/ehri-rest/src/site/markdown/web-service.md

 are, but the web service does not handle authentication, only authorisation.)

 We also use the `X-LogMessage` header when we want to tell the system what we're doing.
-This will end up as the `logMessage` property on the `systemEvent` item associated with the change.
+This will end up as the `logMessage` property on the `SystemEvent` item associated with the change.

 ## Creating the country